kendall-dwyre/Simulated-Construction-Project/README.md

 # Construction Project Analysis with Machine Learning

 ## Project Overview
-This project involves a simulated dataset that I created representing a construction company's project data (I can include the data source in the repository as well).
-The dataset includes information on project phases, material costs, labor costs, supply risks, and various other features influencing the success and completion of construction projects.
-The goal of this analysis is twofold:
+This project applies Six Sigma principles to the analysis of a simulated construction dataset.
+By following the DMAIC (Define, Measure, Analyze, Improve, Control) approach, we aim to predict the final cost of construction projects and classify project completion outcomes, ultimately driving efficiency and reducing variability in project management processes.

+### Define Phase
+In the Define phase, we clearly articulate the problem we are solving: construction companies often face cost overruns and project delays, which negatively impact profitability.
+Our goals are:
-1. **Predict the final cost** of construction projects based on various factors.
+1. **Predict the final cost** of construction projects using data on project phases, material costs, labor costs, and other relevant factors.
-2. **Classify project completion**, predicting whether a project will be completed based on available data.
+2. **Classify project completion**, determining whether a project will be completed successfully based on known variables such as supply risks, delays, and change orders.

-### Dataset Description
+### Measure Phase
-The dataset is a simulated construction project dataset with 1000 records, containing the following fields:
+During the Measure phase, we collect relevant data.
+The simulated dataset consists of 1000 records and contains the following fields:
 - `Project_ID`: Unique identifier for each project.
 - `Task_ID`: Task identifier within the project.
 - `Phase`: The current phase of the project (e.g., Planning, Foundation, Structure, etc.).